 The findings reveal that while the cost of cultivation increases with farm size due to higher use of hired labour, machinery, and inputs, larger farms also achieve substantially higher gross income and net returns.
 However, medium farms exhibit greater efficiency, as reflected in the lowest cost of production per quintal, indicating optimal utilization of available resources.
 The high proportion of cultivated and irrigated land further highlights the importance of irrigation in enhancing productivity.

 Overall, favorable benefit-cost ratios across all farm categories confirms the profitability of mustard cultivation.
-The study suggests that improving resource-use efficiency, especially among small and medium farmers, along with better access to inputs and irrigation, can further enhance productivity and profitability.
-Thus, mustard cultivation holds strong potential for income generation and agricultural sustainability in the study area.
+So, the study underscores that while scale influences profitability, efficiency gains at the medium farm level play a crucial role in determining economic performance, offering important insights for sustainable agricultural development.

 References